 Five states tax community and in-home care services.
 Kentucky charges 2% of gross revenue of home health-care services and up to 4% of gross revenue of community mental health services.
 Maine imposes a tax of 5% on the value of community support services for people with mental health diagnoses, mental retardation, or autism, and home support services.
 Missouri charges in-home service providers up to 6.5% of gross receipts.
-New York charges 6% of gross receipts of residential health-care facilities.
+New York charges 6% of gross receipts of residential health-care facilities, through March 31, 2011.
 Vermont imposes a tax of 17.69% of net operating revenues of home health agencies.

 Five states tax pharmacy services.
-Three of those collect fixed amounts per prescription (10¢ in Alabama, Louisiana, and Vermont).
+Three of those collect fixed amounts per prescription ( $10\phi$ in Alabama, Louisiana, and Vermont).
 Minnesota collects 2% of the charge for each prescription.
-Missouri taxes gross retail prescription receipts at a rate set by the Department of Social Services, up to 6%.
+Missouri taxes gross retail prescription receipts at a rate set by the Department of Social Services, up to 6%; that tax is scheduled to end at the end of 2011.